Taft Lodge to Puffer Shelter

 (…insert Indiana Jones theme music)

-Butler Lodge lies at the base of the descent from the forehead.
-Here I stop to fill up my water, and rest my weary feet over the Champlain Valley to the west.
+Butler Lodge sits at the base of the descent from the forehead.
+Here I stop to fill up my water and rest my weary feet over the Champlain Valley.
 The parking lot above feels like it’s a hundred miles away – I haven’t seen a soul since the south side of the nose.

-I come to the vacant Taylor Lodge, tucked into a picturesque spot in Nebraska Notch.
+I come to the vacant Taylor Lodge, tucked in a picturesque setting amid Nebraska Notch.

-I briefly consider stopping here for the night, but choose to press on for Puffer Shelter… even though it surely means I’ll be hiking through the twilight.
+I briefly consider stopping here for the night, but choose to press on for Puffer Shelter.

 It’s well after dark by the time I reach Puffer Shelter.
 I have the place all to myself for the night.